-On top of the mobile and desktop apps, NordVPN also offers apps for Linux, browser extensions for Chrome and Firefox, Android TV and an Amazon Fire TV and Fire TV Stick app.
+On top of the mobile and desktop apps, NordVPN also offers apps for Linux, Android TV and an Amazon Fire TV and Fire TV Stick app.

 Their Amazon app is nicely laid out and simple to use across the big screen.